 Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home throughout the winter.
 According to the Department of Energy, a regular family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to investigate energy efficient improvements for your home.
 A Central Virginia geothermal home comfort system taps into the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the experts at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Central Virginia home or business.
 Although the initial investment in a geothermal system may be higher than the investment in a standard system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
-For most homes, the payments associated with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
+In many cases, the monthly savings that an energy-efficient geothermal system provides will surpass any payments connected with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Central Virginia geothermal dealer.
 The dealer will measure your home, compute your heating and cooling needs and review your property to determine the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and install one.
 Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and operates more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
 Another bonus -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, improved indoor air quality and less noise as they decrease their carbon footprint.
 To find a geothermal system that fits your needs, contact Scott Horseman Heating & Air Conditioning Inc. today or talk to one of our experts at [[phone]].